HackerEarth/news.hackerearth.com/_posts/2015-04-29-candidate-reports.md

 <img src="/images/offered.png" />

 **Archived candidates**
-<br>Candidates not meeting your requirements can be adding to this list.
+<br>Candidates not meeting your requirements can be added to this list.

 <img src="/images/archived.png" />